 This colourful take on the Clubmen is nothing out the norm with regards to how warring factions within a war and especially a Civil War deal with a neutralist party.

-A divide put upon if of in a true sense with the numbers to validate or a divide as seen and portrayed as once momentum is behind that belief.
-Having a neutral view is often giving 'one sitting on a fence' tag.
+A divide defined can be of in a true sense with the numbers to validate a divide or as seen and portrayed as once momentum is behind that belief for that divide.
+Having a neutral view is often giving a 'one sitting on a fence' tag.
 This suits an agenda of those that oppose a settlement one could argue, choosing a side in fact could continue an unresolved divide.
 Leaving a divide by victory not of settlement.
 Only for that divide to fester. .

 A 17th century Clubmen description by secretary to Thomas Fairfax Rushworth, gives a neuters tack in the political sense.

 "Two captains of the Club-men (as they were called) being a great number of the inhabitants of several parts of Wiltshire, and some counties adjacent, who gathered themselves together, alleging they did but stand on their own defence, to prevent Plundering; and that they would in that posture remain Neuters until the King and his Parliament should agree.
 (1645)"

 Being of a neuter stance could find ones fate in the Civil War a dangerous position.
 An account by a Mr Elton who was taken prisoner then discharged by Royalist troops on April 5th 1645 gives an account of The Clubmen in Hereford.
 Tagged under the name neuters ( neuter insurrection ) they had fines imposed on them and a hanging of those who were chiefs among them.
 An account of The Clubmen stance at Ledbury is also witnessed and an act of plunder on the inhabitants of Winchcombe. "

 "Cambden's garrison went lately to Winchcombe, where they plundered them so here that the plundered had not a sunday, clothes left on them and cattle drove away"

 News and Affairs 1645